syl20bnr/spacemacs-elpa-mirror/melpa/org-board-readme.txt

  ** TODO Linkers (20-part series)
  :PROPERTIES:
  :URL:          http://a3f.at/lists/linkers
- :WGET_OPTIONS: --recursive -l 1
+ :WGET_OPTIONS: --recursive -l 1 --span-hosts
  :END:

- Where the URL property is a page that already lists the URLs that I wanted to download.
+ Where the `URL' property is a page that already lists the URLs that I wanted to download.
 I specified the recursive property for `wget' along with a depth of 1 ("-l 1") so that each linked page would be downloaded.
 With point inside the entry, I run "M-x org-board-archive".
 An `org-attach' directory is created and